Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 several data structures and APIs:

 1. A CSTNode for each grammar rule.
-2. A CST-Visitor API for the whole set of rules
+2. A CST-Visitor API for the whole set of rules.

 But what if we want **explicit** definitions for these data structures and APIs?

 - For example to easily implement our CST Visitors in TypeScript instead of over-using the `any` type...

-This capability is provided via the [generateCstDts](https://chevrotain.io/documentation/11_1_1/modules.html#generateCstDts) function.
-Which given a set of grammar `Rules` will generate the **source text** for the corresponding TypeScript signatures.
+This capability is provided via the [generateCstDts](https://chevrotain.io/documentation/11_1_1/modules.html#generateCstDts) function, which, given a set of grammar `Rules`, will generate the **source text** for the corresponding TypeScript signatures.

-For example, given the Parser rules for **arrays** in JSON.
+For example, given the Parser rules for **arrays** in JSON:

 ```typescript
 class JSONParser extends CstParser {